Everyone is wrong about that Slack flowchart

 To me this is way easier to understand.

-I know this is not 100% bug-for-bug compatible with the original flowchart.
-Honestly, that’s a little intentional: for example, if @channel mentions are suppressed then the original says that we’ll never notify for a @channel message, but it seems that if the message contains a user mention or highlight word, we should still notify in that case.
-Other minor differences too seem as likely to be errors in the original diagram versus mine.
+I’ll caveat that this is not 100% bug-for-bug compatible with the original flowchart.
+For example, the original chart claims that if @channel mentions are suppressed we’should never notify for a @channel message, but that’s not accurate: if the message contains a user mention or highlight word, we should still notify in that case.
+My goal is to match the actual 2017 behavior of Slack, not to match the original diagram for the sake of it — and I believe my version is comparably or more accurate.

 Since the logic is simpler to understand at a glance in my version, I expect it is also easier to verify the correctness of and find bugs in my diagram if someone were to want to.